puppeteer/replay/README.md

 - [Cypress Chrome Recorder](https://github.com/cypress-io/cypress-chrome-recorder).
 You can use it to convert user flow JSON files to Cypress test scripts.
 Watch this [demo](https://youtu.be/4qYs2bMz4GI) to see it in action.
 - [Replay with TestCafe](https://testcafe.io/documentation/403998/guides/experimental-capabilities/chrome-replay-support).
 You can use TestCafe to replay user flow JSON files and generate test reports for these recordings.
+- [Replay with Sauce Labs](https://saucelabs.com/blog/how-to-create-test-scripts-using-chrome-devtools).
+You can replay the JSON files on [Sauce Labs](https://saucelabs.com/) using [saucectl](https://github.com/saucelabs/saucectl-replay-example).

 ## 1. Replay recording